Good food for a good life.

 - Preventing recurrence of the cancer or the development of new cancer

-Choosing a low-fat diet that is more plant-based has been proven to help reduce risk certain kinds of cancer.
+Choosing a low-fat, plant-based diet has been proven to help the reduce risk for certain kinds of cancer.

 - Eat more fish, lean poultry, and beans.
 Limiting red meats and heavily processed meats can reduce colon cancer risk.